dhpour/x-scroll-archive/README.md

 # X/Twitter web data catcher
-Intercepts transactions of Twitter web and server to catch viewed Tweets and sends them for storage.
+Intercepts transactions between the Twitter web client and server to capture viewed tweets and sends them for storage.